Connect with us

 1. Sun-dried clay bricks

 These are ancient-type sun-dried clay or mud bricks.
 They are made using sun-baked moulds of mud.
 These bricks are then stacked and bonded with additional mud.
-They are not durable for construction and only used in adobe-style homes.
+They are not durable for construction and are only used in adobe-style homes.

 2. Burnt clay bricks